AdobeDocs/commerce-knowledge-base.fr-FR/help/troubleshooting/miscellaneous/troubleshooting-mbi-account-lockout.md

 ---

-# Dépannage du verrouillage du compte Adobe Commerce Intelligence
+# Dépannage du verrouillage de compte Adobe Commerce Intelligence

 <!--
 BOB: Is this in TOC?